We respect your privacy.

 Must-Visit Places in Paris

 You have to know that Paris is made up of 20 arrondissements.
-And within those arrondissements are the diverse districts of the city.
+And within those arrondissements are the different landmarks of the city.
+There’s the Eiffel Tower in the 7th, the Arc de Triomphe in the 8th, and Palais Garnier in the 9th, to name a few.
 Each presents a different side to the French capital, some you might have already seen in movies and on TV, while others you'll only know when you visit them yourself.

 Among the must-visit places, the iconic Champs Elysées is definitely on the top of the list.
 It's one of those famous streets that genuinely captures the essence of the city.
 But if you want to see the bohemian side of Paris, the districts of Montmartre and the Latin Quarter are right up your alley.